Extended Support Network

 Annual Giving Campaigns

-For example, when an employee participates in a walkathon or other type of fundraising event, their employer may match the money they raise through sponsorships or other donations.
+For example, when an employee participates in a walkathon or other type of fundraising event, their employer may match the money they raise through sponsorship or other donations.

 Guidelines and amounts vary with each company.
 Typically, individuals must submit forms to their employers.
 They usually can get more information about their matching gift benefits from their human resources department.